TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 22/1 Kings 22.33.md

 ---

-And it came to pass, when the captains of the chariots saw that it was not the king of Israel, that they turned back from pursuing him.
+It happened, when the captains of the chariots saw that it was not the king of Israel, that they turned back from pursuing him.